By Christine Fitzgerald, Regional Director of Nutrition

 When you boil vegetables, critical nutrients are lost.
 The best way to prepare vegetables is to steam or sauté them at a low cooking temperature.

 2. Stop Eating Salad with Fat-Free Dressing

-Sugar takes the place of the fat in low fat and fat free dressings.
-This is not good for your weight or blood sugars.
-In addition, many vegetables are fat-soluble which means you have to eat fat with them in order to get all of the nutrient value.
+Sugar takes the place of the fat in low-fat and fat-free dressings.
+This is not good for your weight or blood sugar.
+In addition, many vegetables are fat-soluble which means you have to eat fat with them to get all of the nutrient value.
 The best thing to do is to use a simple oil and vinegar combination that you create yourself such as olive oil and balsamic vinegar.
 You can also add avocado or egg to your salads.

 3. Buy a Whole Head of Broccoli Instead of Florets

 For easy preparation, broccoli is often cut into florets.
 Unfortunately, this causes nutrient loss in a big way.
 The rule of thumb is to get broccoli from your farmer’s market, or “locally grown” at your local health food store in its whole-head form.